kazu0716/programing_training/atcoder/typical_problems90/README.md

 ### My solutions

+- continue to solve the problems for now

 | No. | Problem | My Solution |
 |:----|:----|:----|
 | 1 | [001.
 Yokan Party（★4）](https://atcoder.jp/contests/typical90/tasks/typical90_a) | [solution](./1.py) |